Subscribe To My YouTube Channel!

 Before each level, Kirby will have a fun animation previewing the scenery.
 It’s a nice touch by the developers and the small details make Kirby’s Dream Land come to life.
 Kirby comes with a unique attack and defense in the form of him being able to suck just about everything up.
 Kirby can use his vacuum-like mouth to defend himself against enemy projectiles and falling objects.
 He can take those objects and transform them into stars and shoot them back out at the enemies.
 There’s nothing like turning enemy attacks against them!
 If there’s nothing to suck up, Kirby can inhale and shoot air out as an attack which I did many times during my Kirby’s Dream Land review.
 His sucking power doesn’t just defend and attack, but it’s also a way he navigates through levels.
 Puffing himself up, Kirby can float around and fly up to new floors or flap his tiny arms as he floats over pits.

 Unlike the last game I reviewed (Gunstar Heroes) Kirby’s Dream Land isn’t difficult.
 Rarely will you find yourself in danger of dying or exhausting Kirby’s hit points.
 Common enemies are pushovers with the only real danger coming from when Kirby is floating around in the air with projectiles or enemies flying around him.
 Boss fights were both fun and simple during my Kirby’s Dream Land review.
 The first boss is a stationary tree.
 The key to defeating him is to have Kirby suck up the falling fruit and shoot it at the tree.
 I think the boss fights might be a little too simple but I understand that the programmers couldn’t get too crazy on the Game Boy.
 There are three other bosses to fight before facing King Dedede.
 They are relatively easy to defeat and the only one I died on was the floating cannonball cloud.
-I think it just surprised me at first but I killed him the second try.
+I think it just surprised me at first but I killed him on the second try.

 King Dedede is the final boss but before you fight him you have a boss rush of the first four.
 They are just as easy the second time around, even more so because you know how to defeat them.
 King Dedede wasn’t difficult during my Kirby’s Dream Land review but it took longer to beat him due to his high health bar.
 He’ll try and smash Kirby with his hammer or jump on him but his attacks are easily recognizable and not difficult to avoid.
 When his hammer comes down or he lands on the ground after jumping stars will pop up.
 Kirby needs to suck up the stars and fire them back at King Dedede to defeat him.
 Blast him with stars and he goes down without much of a fight.